-Schedule an contact lenses eye exam with TotalVision Eyecare of Glastonbury in Glastonbury, Connecticut to check your eye health today!
+Schedule an contact lenses eye exam with TotalVision Eyecare in Glastonbury, Connecticut to check your eye health today!

 Contact lenses are available in a wide range of materials and replacement schedules.
 Disposable contact lenses and extended wear contacts are the most convenient for many users.